Flutterwave/React-v3/README.md

 ## Usage

-Add Flutterwave to your projects as a component or a react hook:
+Add Flutterwave to your projects as a component or a React hook:

 1. [As a Component](#components)
 2. [Directly in your code](#hooks)